Skip to content

 ←All Posts

-Save: A Kid-Friendly Money Dictionary Definition
+Save (Keep): A Kid-Friendly Money Dictionary Definition

 Updated

-Save – kid-friendly picture dictionary money word showing saving moneyNOTE to parents, teachers, and educators of every kind: Use this definition as a simple, kid-friendly teaching tool.
+Save (Keep) – kid-friendly picture dictionary money word showing saving moneyNOTE to parents, teachers, and educators of every kind: Use this definition as a simple, kid-friendly teaching tool.
 Click this link to view the full index of current money terms and definitions, and learn how to use the Sammy Rabbit dictionary to support teaching and learning.

 Word and Category